-Example Label
+Label Example

-A vehicle-specific Tire and Loading Information label is attached to the center pillar (B-pillar).
-The tire and loading information label shows the number of occupant seating positions (1), and the maximum vehicle capacity weight (2) in kilograms and pounds.
-The Tire and Loading Information label also shows the size of the original equipment tires (3) and the recommended cold tire inflation pressures (4).
-For more information on tires and inflation see Tires \Rightarrow 277 and Tire Pressure \Rightarrow 284.
+A vehicle-specific Tire and Loading Information label is attached to the vehicle's center pillar (B-pillar).
+The Tire and Loading Information label shows the number of occupant seating positions (1), and the maximum vehicle capacity weight (2) in kilograms and pounds.
+The Tire and Loading Information label also shows the tire size of the original equipment tires (3) and the recommended cold tire inflation pressures (4).
+For more information on tires and inflation see Tires \Rightarrow 270 and Tire Pressure \Rightarrow 277.

-There is also important loading information on the vehicle Certification/Tire label.
+There is also important loading information on the Certification label.
 It may show the Gross Vehicle Weight Rating (GVWR) and the Gross Axle Weight Rating (GAWR) for the front and rear axle.
-See "Certification/Tire Label" later in this section.
+See "Certification Label" later in this section.